- Pressing and holding the power button is the primary way to turn on or restart Android phones.

 Android smartphones can freeze or develop issues that need a restart, and these situations can occur when the device’s power button doesn’t work or is missing entirely.

-1. Connect a charger
+1. Connect a charger to your Android phone

 Connecting the charger activates most Android phones.
-In some devices, when you connect a charger, a button appears on the screen that allows you to power on the smartphone.
+In some devices, when you connect a charger, a button appears on the screen that allows you to power the smartphone.

 You may have to leave the charger connected for a couple of minutes if the smartphone’s battery is completely out.

 If you’re looking for how to turn on an Android phone without a power button, first try connecting the smartphone to a charger.

 Note: For this solution to work, you need to have enabled USB debugging before the phone went off.

 1. Connect your Android smartphone to your computer.

 2. Visit the download page for Android Debug Bridge.

 3. Download the files you need from the SDK Platform-Tools for Windows link.